10.15.1.3 Switch Common/Basic

 Function when [Bit Action] is set to [Bit Momentary].

-After touching once, touching the switch again within the [Delay Time] from elapse of the [Start] time enables the switch feature.
+After touching once, touching the switch again within the [Delay Time] from the [Start] time enables the switch feature.

-Touching the switch a second time after the the [Delay Time] has passed will not enable the switch feature.
+Touching the switch a second time after the [Delay Time] has elapsed will not enable the switch feature.

 Define Time